 Sparks-Cassidy, who each year gives EHR recipients a makeover to match their homes – provided lunch with sparkling apple cider to, she said, “really make it feel special.”
 Each year, Sparks-Cassidy looks forward to giving the mom of an EHR household a makeover because she gets the opportunity to meet “wonderful women who always put their families before themselves.”

 “So to provide them with a day of pampering and watch the joy beam from their faces is just a real feel good moment,” Sparks-Cassidy said.

-Sparks-Cassidy doesn’t meet the recipient until their day at the spa, where M A students give them a personal makeover, and this year admits it was an emotional meeting.
+Sparks-Cassidy doesn’t meet the recipient until their day at the spa, where students give them a personal makeover, and this year admits it was an emotional meeting.
 “I have to tell you I got a little misty when Sarah told me a spa day was on her bucket list,” Sparks-Cassidy said.
 “She was over the moon with Joy, and so was her daughter.”
 Sarah said once the day at the spa was done, she felt that she looked 10 years younger.

 During conversation, Sparks-Cassidy learned that Teara was graduating this year so she asked her if she would like to come back for an ‘Up-Do’ and make-up for her grad day.
 “She was thrilled so they did a rehearsal for her graduation hairdo and she loved it,” Sparks Cassidy related.
-“So she will return to M A for her grad hair and makeup.”
+“So she will return to Legends for her grad hair and makeup.”